 - a.
 Office space must remain in its initial condition and may not be altered in any way - b.
+Use of personal appliances (fridge, kettle, microwaves) is prohibited due to low power loads - c.
 Use of additional furnishings requires prior approval by the departmental space manager.
-Any furnishings approved for use must be removed when the student vacates the office. - c.
-Office space must be kept free of noise or other distractions that may negatively impact office mates or others in and around the building - d.
-Office space must be kept clean and sanitary at all times (see the Geography administrative staff if you have questions on recycling, waste systems, or access to cleaning supplies) - e.
-Office furniture must never be destroyed, defaced, damaged, impaired or removed - f.
-No cooking or overnight sleeping are permitted - g.
+Any furnishings approved for use must be removed when the student vacates the office. - d.
+Office space must be kept free of noise or other distractions that may negatively impact office mates or others in and around the building - e.
+Office space must be kept clean and sanitary at all times (see the Geography administrative staff if you have questions on recycling, waste systems, or access to cleaning supplies) - f.
+Office furniture must never be destroyed, defaced, damaged, impaired or removed - g.
+No cooking or overnight sleeping are permitted - h.
 Upon graduation and/or departure, office space must be left in a clean state, devoid of trash, books, papers, electronic equipment, etc., and all keys returned department staff